 Freetrade Contact and Customer Service

-We found that the best way to get help on the Freetrade app is through the Live Chat function, which proved to be responsive and helpful.
+We found that the most popular way to get help on the Freetrade app is through the Live Chat function, which proved to be responsive and helpful.
 This strikes us as a relatively limited customer support offering, however.
 Freetrade doesn’t offer phone support and its Live Chat facility isn’t 24/7.

 Ultimately, while Live Chat proved helpful and the Freetrade Community forum is active enough to be a genuine fruitful resource, we would have liked a phoneline and, in an ideal world, 24/7 support.